Is 6 Hours Of Sleep Enough? Science Has A Very Clear Answer

 Your Body On Four Hours Of Sleep

 Participants who slept for only four hours in Dinges’s experiment fared significantly worse than their six-hour counterparts.
-After just three days, it was like they’d gone a whole night without sleeping, according to their cognitive test results.
-By day ten, they were performing as if they had been up for 48 hours straight.
+After just three days, it was like they’d gone a whole night without sleep, according to their cognitive test results.
+By day 10, they were performing as if they had been up for 48 hours straight.

 “Clearly the less sleep you have, the shorter duration you have to function reasonably well,” says Polos.
 “If you're down to four hours, you might be able to get by for a couple of days.”

 What’s more, you’re probably not likely to realize the cognitive differences.
 Participants in the Dinges study self-reported having adjusted to the new levels of sleep, even as they were bombing their cognitive exams.
 They felt tired, sure, but they thought the sleepiness wasn’t affecting their cognitive ability.